 Fourteen (14) from the divisions of the Graduate School as follows: three (3) from Humanities, three (3) from Biological Sciences, four (4) from Physical Sciences, and four (4) from Social Sciences.

 One seat from each of the divisions shall be preferentially reserved for a graduate or professional student enrolled in a master’s degree program.
 Such preference shall result in the seating of a master’s student ahead of all non-master’s students.
-Should any of these seats not be filled after the third meeting of the fall semester, the vacancy shall then be open to any graduate or professional student within that division regardless of degree program.
+Should any of these seats not be filled after the end of the second meeting of the fall semester, the vacancy shall then be open to any graduate or professional student within that division regardless of degree program.

 Nine (9) professional students, four (4) from the Samuel Curtis Johnson School of Business, three (3) from Cornell Law School, and two (2) the College of Veterinary Medicine.